themanyone/whisper_dictation/README.md

 Say, "Computer, on screen."
 A window opens up showing the webcam.
 Say "Computer, take a picture".
 A picture, "webcam/image().jpg" is saved in a 'webcam' subdirectory of the current folder.
 Say, "Computer, search the web for places to eat".
 A browser opens up with a list of local restaurants.
 Say, "Computer, say hello to our guest".
 After a brief pause, there is a reply, either from your local machine, `ChatGPT`, or a local area chat server that you set up.
 A voice, `mimic3` says some variation of, "Hello.
 Pleased to meet you.
 Welcome to our shop.
 Let me know how I can be of assistance".
 It's unique each time.
 Say, "Computer, open terminal".
 A terminal window pops up.
 Say "Computer, draw a picture of a Klingon warship".
 An image of a warship appears with buttons to save, print, and navigate through previously-generated images.

-## Try our "next level" voice-operated agent with easy setup.
+## Try the unstable branch, with easy setup.

 Future development is progressing here: `git checkout nl`.